chartpath/ramses-elasticsearch/readme.md

 $ mv items.json gii_schema.json
 ```

-**Note**: you can also get the data from the [UNDP site](http://hdr.undp.org/en/content/gender-inequality-index-gii) but I wanted to clean it up a little beforehand for this guide.
+**Note**: you can also get the data directly from the [UNDP site](http://hdr.undp.org/en/content/gender-inequality-index-gii).
+I cleaned it up a little for this guide.

 Now edit the `gii_schema.json` file to describe the fields we see in the raw data.
 Look in `gii_data.json` for the field names and types.